CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 ![Editorial notes](./images/1-3-10.png)

 **Submission Library**: Where you can add any relevant documents to the submission's library.
+Upon acceptance, this is a good place to store any author agreement forms related to the submission.

 ![Submission library](./images/1-3-11.png)